devonorourke/guano/Rutgers/filtering_notes.md

 For example, the first observation occurs for the mock community sample, which identifies a Mock OTU as the OTU with the most reads associated to that sample (which is 223034 reads) - that's exactly what we'd expect (the mock community should contain only mock sequences).
 The next observation is that of sample `rut16-1382`; the OTU for this sample which has the greatest number of reads is OTU2, which contains 21124 reads total.

 Highlighted **OTUid** fields are those cases which are of concern, and suggest that in some, but not all cases, we have mock community sequences producing significant index bleed into the overall proportion of our samples.
 19 of 68 of these samples have a mock community member contributing to the highest proportion of their overall reads - this is a likely a direct consequence of the high proportion of mock community sequences relative to sample sequences.
 The only way to account for these sequences are to remove them - this eliminates the false positive situation, but importantly, does nothing to address the fact that these may be samples in which that represents a real dietary component.
 Notably, these sequences are **not removed** from our filtering process, but remain in place even after taxonomy is assigned.
 However, when examining dietary trends among our samples, these mock samples will be filtered out.

+What is just as revealing is that 2/3 of the samples don't contain a mock OTU as the dominant sequence type.
+This is encouraging because it suggests that if index bleed is happening, it's happening randomly and is not universally extensive (that is, even if every sample had some amount of mock OTU sequence in it, it's not in the majority).
+What is impossible to calculate is the extent with which a true sample is bleeding into another true sample.

 ## Summary observations
 The proportion of index bleed _into_ the mock community is trivial - less than 0.05%.
 This is expected given the large proportion of reads in the mock community relative to any other single sample in the library.
 However, the proportion of mock community reads _into a non-mock sample_ varies; in about 1/3 of the overall instances the mock sequence represents the highest proportion of reads, yet this generally represents less than 20% of the overall number of total reads in a given sample.
 This would appear to set the upper ceiling of index bleed at about 20% (an enormous value which would drastically reduce our dataset).